BLUE HORIZON 1261

 A green light glowed brightly on his panel and the cougar moved his hands smoothly over the controls.
 He grasped a pair of inverted, L-shaped guidance shifts firmly and then depressed a thumb switch on the right-hand grip.

-"Full power to the launch thrusters!" he exclaimed.
-There was the briefest hesitation, and then the blue saucer-shaped freighter jumped off the landing pad it had occupied for weeks, going straight up.
+"Full power to the launch thrusters," he reported.
+There was the briefest hesitation, and then the blue saucer-shaped freighter jumped off the landing pad it had occupied for weeks, rising straight up.
 The sudden increase in gravity pushed them all into their padded seats and Taro's battered slateboard fell to the floor with a clatter.

 "Zee plus thirty-five hundred meters," Merlin directed, changing a setting on the navigator's console to his left.